 The producer, S. Sashikanth started as an architect and became involved with major projects.
 Later he became interested in films and bucked Bollywood traditions that made producers more in charge of financing movies.
 He preferred to pitch creative ideas and began producing Tamil language films in 2010.
 "Mandela" certainly is creative, making political points in comic fashion.

 Madonne Ashwin, the director writer appears to have moved up with this film as he had written only one feature before and had directed short films.
 He has created a masterpiece and one expects great things in the future.

 Bararath Sankar wrote the music.
 He got his start in music departments with "Nila" (2016).
 Has written lyrics, been a playback singer (including this film) and a mixing engineer.
 He wrote the music for "Dharala Prabhu" (2020) that I bought one of his songs thru iTunes.
 Dharala Prabhu was a remake of "Vicky Donor" http://www.therealjohndavidson.com/2020/04/vicky-donor-cf-dharala-prabhu.html

 Cinematography by Vidh Ayyanna and editing by Philomin Raj.

 Yogi Babu played Mandela from a very humble man to an arrogant one. and back.
 He started in a major role in a Tamil tv series running three years in 2004.
 He has appeared in numerous films including "Chennai Express" (2013) and "Mersal" (2017).

 Sheela Rajkumar plays the postal worker who took a liking to Mandela after she picked his name.
 She has been in Tamil films since 20217 including a long running tv. series.
-Also appeared in "Kumbalangi Nights" (2019).
+Also appeared in "Kumbalangi Nights" (2019), a Malayalam film.